liamitus/civenro/README.md

-# 🇺🇸 Civenro
+# 🇺🇸 Civenro (Frontend)

-Civenro is a community-driven platform designed to enhance transparency and civic engagement in the legislative process.
-Modeled after Reddit, Civenro allows users to browse government bills, vote on them, and participate in discussions, all while providing insights into how their elected representatives have voted.
+**Civenro** is a community-driven platform that enhances transparency and civic engagement in the legislative process.
+This repository now contains only the **frontend** code, providing the user interface and client-side logic.
+The backend code and data fetching logic have been moved to a separate repository, ensuring clear separation of concerns and easier independent development.

-## **Table of Contents**
+## Table of Contents

 - [Features](#features)
 - [Tech Stack](#tech-stack)